 This Method is the old fashion way of the Middle-east farmers and therefore also the first method used to make hashish.
 The trichomes are separated by using large special sieve screens.
 The plant can be placed on the screen as a whole but grounded up buds are possible as well.
 By gently tapping the screen with hands or a stick the trichomes will fall through the screen and can be gathered on a smooth surface below the screen.
 The quality depends heavily on the duration and intensity of the tapping on the screen as eventually more and more small plant material will fall through as well.

 5. Pollinator Hash

 The Pollinator method works the same as the dry sieve method but operates automatically.
-The round compartment is a sieve in which the trim can be placed.
+The round compartment is a sieve in which the flower trim can be placed.
 Once the trim is in the sieve the machine can be turned on causing it to spin around.
 While spinning around more and more trichomes will fall through and can be gathered at the bottom of the box.
 Again, the longer the machine is turned on the lower quality of the hashish will be ass more small plant materials fall through the screen.
 This method is most suitable when dealing with larger amounts of plant material.

-Now you know the different methods of making hashish you are able to distinguish better between the different sorts of hash there are on the market.
+Now you know the different methods of making hashish you are able to distinguish better between the different sorts of a hash there are on the market.
 However, take note that the difference is not only determined by the production method but also by the strain that is used.
 Do you have your own piece of hash and think that you are able to guess the production method?
-Send in a picture of your hashish including the method of choice to our Instagram account and we will post it!
+Send in a picture of your hashish including the method of choice to us and we will post it!